-- 1. Moot Court - Reserved for moot court training.
-2. Computer Room - Provided as teaching and students trainings. - 3.
-Legal Aid Society Under the supervision of Professor from the Law Department, the Society has been pro- viding free legal consultation to the public on Saturday afternoons.
+- Moot Court

+Reserved for moot court training.

+- Computer Room

+Provided as teaching and research for students.

+- Legal Aid Society

+Under the supervision of professors from the Law

+Department, the Legal Aid Society provides free legal consultation to the public on Saturday afternoons.